artist genius

 The old woman said: “You’ve heard of animals chewing off a leg to escape a trap?
 There’s an animal kind of trick.
 A human would remain in the trap, endure the pain, feigning death that he might kill the trapper and remove a threat to his kind.”

 Paul does feign death on Arrakis, so that he might kill the trapper and remove the threat to his family.
 That is, in essence, a summary of the novel.
 These two sentences are so brilliantly placed, subtle in all the best ways.
-We don’t understand consciously upon first reading, but Herbert has just told us what we can expect.
+We don’t understand consciously upon first reading, but Herbert has just given us a synopsis of the novel.

 Lastly, chapter 1 teases the reader with mysteries.